nedialkova-lab/mim-tRNAseq/docs/source/start.rst

 Installation
 ^^^^^^^^^^^^

 To use mim-tRNAseq, it is recommended to install the package using `conda`, preferably in its own environment.
-Significant time and dependency-related improvements can be made to using conda for managing environment and installing mimseq using the Mambaforge_ version of conda Miniforge.
-We recommend installing Mambaforge and then followin the steps below:
+Significant time and dependency-related improvements can be made to using conda for managing environment and installing mimseq using the Miniforge_ version of conda which oncludes optional use for Mamba.
+We recommend installing Miniforge and then following the steps below:
 ::
 	conda create -n mimseq python=3.7
 	conda activate mimseq
-	conda config --add channels conda-forge
-	conda install -c conda-forge mamba
 	mamba install -c bioconda mimseq

 usearch needs to be acquired and installed.
 Please do the following: